mastanca/webtask-workshop/modules/middleware.md

 }
 ```

-Now let's run the command again supplying the authorization header.
+Now let's rerun the command supplying the authorization header.

 - Execute the following `curl` command.